.Creative Allyship. .Family Carers. .Kinship for Elders. .Poetics of Dyslexia.

 Creative Allyship

-This service can be tailored to fit government-funded support such as a PIP, where applicable.
+This service can be tailored to align with government-funded support such as PIP, where applicable.

 My aim is to contribute to truly dissolve the concept of ‘otherness’ altogether and reclaim these experiences as expressions of being human.
 I don’t hold up a banner, I change meaning from the inside out.